ni-asharma/MST-1/README.md

-Created and learned how to create form. learned to apply conditions and constraints. learned to manage github repositaries. learned to deploy on netlify.
+1.Created and learned how to create form.

+2.learned to apply conditions and constraints.

+3.learned to manage github repositaries.

+4.learned to deploy on netlify.